The law requires you to produce one of the following forms of photographic identification when you vote in person at a polling station:

 The Electoral Office will not provide Electoral Identity Cards for purposes other than voter identification.

-No. The Electoral Identity Card is only available to electors who are registered to vote in Northern Ireland.
+The Electoral Identity Card is only available to electors who are registered to vote in Northern Ireland.

 Hats or head coverings are not permitted in Electoral Identity Card photos except when worn for religious or medical reasons and only if the full facial features are visible.

-It takes time to process your application.
 If your application is successful you should allow up to six weeks to receive your Electoral Identity Card.

 Expired cards are accepted to vote however your Electoral Identity Card or any other photographic ID used at polling stations must be of a good enough likeness to allow polling station staff to confirm your identity.

-No. The Electoral Identity Card is proof of your identity for voting and not proof of your address.
+The Electoral Identity Card is proof of your identity for voting and is not proof of your address.
 Your address is not printed on the Electoral Identity Card.
 You only need to update your Electoral Identity Card if you change your name or if your appearance changes significantly from the photo on the Electoral Identity Card.